 A few hours later, when the eagle was long gone and the seals were still fast asleep, we vacated the hide and wandered back.
 Just before dinner we were treated to both a male and female lesser redpoll just outside the cottage, the male in his beautiful breeding plumage.

 After our meal we set out on the boat with Cain.
 The sun was sinking low and casting a beautiful orange light across the water; even despite the boat’s engine the loch’s surface was smooth as glass.
 Our eyes were peeled for otters but we were rewarded with an equally special visitor: a porpoise.
 A brief flash of black every moment or so, dorsal fin slicing out of the water and back down.
 Despite the blinding sunset in our eyes we watched the elusive animal meander across the loch until it drifted off.
 Moments later a lone seal took its place, studying us with big black eyes.

 Cain showed us where the shags were nesting amongst the rock face.
 A year old juvenile perched proudly in the tree, supposedly trying to find a place to roost amongst the expecting parents.
 Several jet-black adults guarded the nests, squawking to each other.

 As the day faded we completed the loop back to the cottage.
 All was calm until the single word ‘eagle!’ got everyone’s attention.
-Once again the magnificent bird was above our heads, surveying its domain.
+Once again the magnificent bird was above our heads.
 It was fantastic to see such a formidable bird in the wild; even so high up above us the eagle’s wingspan was vast.
 I’d never seen anything like it.
 Sadly the light was too low to get good photos.

 Settling into bed after yet another successful day, I felt so grateful to have seen so much wildlife in two and a half days.
 So far we’ve covered an array of birds, mammals and insects – all I can hope for is more of the same for the rest of our time here!